ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

 src/lib/Target/Cpu0 and replace them with src/lib/Target/Cpu0/lbdex/Chapter3_1/).
 You can remove cmake_debug_build/lib/Target/Cpu0/\*.inc before do “make” to ensure your code rebuild completely.
-By remove \*.inc, all files those have included .inc will be rebuild, then your Target library will be regenerated.
+With removing \*.inc, all files those have included .inc will be re-built, then your Target library will be regenerated.
 Command as follows,